 First off, It is important to determine whether the decedent owned property that could require a succession in Louisiana.
 If only some assets are located in Louisiana, but the bulk of the estate is in another state, a Louisiana ancillary probate may be appropriate.
 So, if all of the decedent’s property is located in another state, it may be more appropriate to open the estate proceeding in that state.

 If the decedent didn’t own any succession assets, then no estate proceeding will be required.
 The state of Louisiana doesn’t consider certain types of assets a part of a Louisiana succession.
 These “non-probate” assets would include annuities, IRAs, life insurance policies, and qualified retirement plans with named beneficiaries.
-If the estate consists exclusively of non-succession assets, a succession should not be required.
+If the estate consists exclusively of non-succession assets, succession should not be required.

 What Assets Can I Transfer Without A Succession in Louisiana?

 Louisiana probate law allows the transfer of the assets of a small succession by affidavit.
 This means without a formal court proceeding.
-In this context, “small” meaning less than $125,000.
+In this context, “small” means less than $125,000.
 The small succession law allows third parties to rely on the affidavit to transfer small succession assets.
 But, it does not require them to do so.
 As a practical matter, Louisiana requires a court proceeding.
 This occurs even if the succession could technically qualify as a small succession.

 Louisiana law also allows the transfer of the title to a decedent’s automobile by affidavit.
-The transfer of an automobile by affidavit allows everyone who has an interest in the automobile to transfer it one person.
+The transfer of an automobile by affidavit allows everyone who has an interest in the automobile to transfer it to one person.
 Everyone with an interest in the automobile must sign the affidavit.
-Then, one party member must submit the affidavit to the Louisiana Office of Motor Vehicles
+Then, one party member must submit the affidavit to the Louisiana Office of Motor Vehicles.

 Transfer of bank accounts and last wages come up in three circumstances: